How to choose the right domain for your online store

 Once your site is live, tech support is going to be your basic necessity.
 You don’t want to be in a situation where your website is down due to DNS errors, errors in transferring the domain or transferring administrative privileges and you don’t have anyone on hand to fix your problems.
 This delay would cost you valuable time and money.
 Many registrars offer you basic plans with nominal tech support and ask you to upgrade for a more hands-on support experience.
 You shouldn’t mind spending a few bucks extra at the outset rather than to suffer heavy losses in the future.

-For an online retailer, SSL certification is of paramount importance.
+When you make a website for your business, keep in mind that SSL certification is of paramount importance.
+Yes, it is necessary for every online retailer.
 SSL certificates are tiny data files that digitally bind a cryptographic key to an organization’s files.
 When installed on a web server, they create a digital padlock and provide a safe connection between the server and the browser.
 Typically, SSL certificates are required for monetary transactions over the internet, among other secure data transfer.
 As somebody who is in charge of overseeing hundreds of online transactions, you must make sure that your domain registrar also provides you with SSL certification.

 Although there are many organizations that offer specialized web hosting services, it makes more sense to avail them from your domain registrar itself.
 This way you only have to deal with one tech support team instead of two and it might also be cheaper for you in the long run.

 Finally, the pricing.
 One big misunderstanding about web hosting is that the prices depend upon the domain name.
 That is not true.
 You don’t have to pay more for a longer domain name, for instance, or a better one.
 What the pricing depends upon is the suffix that you want to register to.
 International suffixes like .com would cost a bit more, as compared to something like .co.in.
 Here is a list of a few reputed domain registrars and their pricing policies.